 1. Water Tube Steam Generators

 Water tube steam generators are a popular option for industrial applications, in large part thanks to their high BTU input and their ability to handle extremely high temperatures and pressure levels.
 Water tube steam generators contain a steam drum and circulate water at high velocity, which allows for rapid steam production.
 Their compact design requires a much smaller footprint than a traditional boiler.

 Though electric boilers are not suited to larger facilities, they can be a great option for locations where less steam or hot water is needed and space is limited.

 Electrode steam boilers come is capacities up to 100,000+ PPH steam and can also be used for generating hot water with the addition of a steam-to-hot water heat exchanger.

 Electric and Electrode boilers run quietly, reduce emissions, are 99%+ efficient and are easy to maintain.
 They are also smaller and require less maintenance than their gas-powered counterparts because they don’t require exhaust systems and other fuel-based components.

 Fire tube boilers use heated, gas-filled tubes to warm a chamber filled with water.
 Fire tube boilers are most often used for industrial applications that require high levels of steam, though they cannot handle as much pressure as a water tube steam generator and have a much larger footprint.

-Whether you need a new boiler, rental boiler, turn-key installation or help to maintain your current boiler, you can depend on Smith Hughes Company in Cincinnati, OH to provide top-quality work.
+Whether you need a new boiler, or need to rent one, turn-key installation or help to maintain your current boiler, you can depend on Smith Hughes Company in Cincinnati, OH to provide top-quality work.
 With OSHA-certified technicians and 24/7 emergency service available, you’ll have no trouble keeping your equipment working as it should.
 To learn more about their products and services, visit them online or call (513) 271-2226.